Role at FSG

 On working at FSG

-“Why are the poor people poor?
-This is a question that I have asked myself for 20 years, since I first started exploring cultures beyond my own.
-As a management consultant, I eventually focused my career on the plight of the poor in developing countries, and over the last ten years with FSG I have worked with corporations, foundations, and nonprofits to strengthen their work addressing global poverty, especially as it relates to health in the developing world.
+“Why are the poor people poor?”
+This is a question that I have asked myself for over 20 years, since I first started exploring cultures beyond my own.
+As a management consultant, I eventually focused my career on the plight of poor people in developing countries, and since helping launch FSG, I have worked with corporations, foundations, and nonprofits to strengthen their work addressing global poverty, especially as it relates to health in the developing world.
 I believe that solving the world’s toughest problems depends on new thinking, new forms of collaboration, and new insights to modify and improve past approaches.
 FSG’s commitment to learning with our clients and to sharing those lessons with the field is a powerful model for informing innovation in the sector.”